fajar241101/calibrationservicecharges/README.md

 b.
 Validation Span Point Calibration Value shall be the same with Target Baseline Span Calibration On Specification, and

-b.
+c.
 Validation Percentage Accuracy Calibration Value shall be the same or below Target Baseline Percentage Accuracy Calibration On Specification, and

-b.
+d.
 Validation Percentage Repeatability Calibration Value shall be the same or below Target Baseline Percentage Repeatability Calibration On Specification, and

-b.
+e.
 Address Service Provider Beneficiary shall be the same with target Service Provider Beneficiary, and

-c.
+f.
 Pin Reward Service Charges Withdrawl Authorization to release the Service Charges Rewards shall be the same

 ## Application Negative Test